-How do business rules work in our Oracle Service Cloud application?
+How do business rules work in our Oracle B2C Service application?

-The rules feature is quite powerful in allowing you to define conditions and actions to take on records within your Oracle Service Cloud application.
+The rules feature is quite powerful in allowing you to define conditions and actions to take on records within your Oracle B2C Service application.
 You can set up rules to route new, incoming incidents as well as escalate existing records.
-Business rules can act on most of the record types within the Oracle Service Cloud database, including incidents, answers, contacts, organizations, chat sessions, and sales opportunities.
-In addition, rules can be applied to both new and existing records.
+Business rules can act on most of the record types within the Oracle B2C Service database, including incidents, answers, contacts, organizations, tasks, chat sessions, and sales opportunities.
+Additional objects, such as staff accounts and custom objects, are available in Enhanced Business Rules in the Agent Browser UI.
+See Answer ID 11854: Enhanced Business Rules object availability for a list of available objects in Enhanced Business Rules.

 The basic format of an individual rule includes an IF section that defines the criteria that a record must meet and a THEN section that defines which actions are executed for that record.
 Conditions in the IF section of the rule are based on how certain fields are set for the record, such as "IF the incident.status equals Unresolved" or "IF the incident.source equals Ask a Question or Email".